TAPR/TICC/docs/TICC_architecture.md

 about 6 ms and is the mode the TICC uses.
 To ensure that the STOP signal (derived from COARSE_CLOCK) meets the 200 ns minimum period, a set of logic gates blocks the COARSE_CLOCK tick from reaching the STOP pin until at least 300 ns after the START signal.
-The leading edge of the gated pulse also fires an ISR on the Arduino that copies the PICcount value at that instant into the channel's PICstop variable.
-PICstop is combined with the computed time-of-flight (interval from TDC START to STOP signals) as described below.

 When the TDC chip sees the STOP pulse, it finishes its counting, performs a calibration routine, and asserts its INTB pin to signal that a measurement is ready.
+The gated COARSE_CLOCK rising edge also fires an ISR on the Arduino that copies the PICcount value at that instant into the channel's PICstop variable.

+Note that PICcount increments on the falling edge of COARSE_CLOCK rather than the rising edge.
+This avoids a possible race condition were PICcount to increment at the same instant one of the PICstop ISRs is firing.

+The captured PICstop variable is combined with the computed time-of-flight (interval from TDC START to STOP signals) as described below.

 ### Notes:
   - The STOP signal latches high until the TDC asserts INTB, so that STOP